mzahana/d2dtracker_system/docs/imu_statistics.md

 The following section shows instrucitons on how to do obtain IMU statistics using `allan_ros2` package.
 This is only used in ROS2.

+# Recording a ros2 bag
+You will need to record a ros2 bag with the imu topic of message type `sensor_msgs/Imu`.
+To get good statistics, record for a few hours (>= 5 hours) while the IMU is static in this period.

 # allan_ros2
 The original repo acn be found [here](https://github.com/CruxDevStuff/allan_ros2) which works  on ROS2 Foxy, and not humble.
 To use it with ROS2 humble, you can use [this fork](https://github.com/nikola-j/allan_ros2/tree/humble).